-7.01 Harm has been identified to the significance of the listed building.
+7.01 Harm has been identified to the significance of the listed building and, to a lesser degree, to the character and appearance of the conservation area.
 The level of harm is considered to be low, at the lower end of less than substantial.